tannerdolby/eleventy-plugin-sharp-respimg/README.md

 - The images are responsive by using a `<picture>` element which contains zero or more `<source>` elements and one `<img>` element to offer alternative versions of an image for different display/device scenarios.
 - Using `srcset` and `sizes`, you can deliver [variable-resolution images](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/), which respond to variable layout widths and screen densities.

-## Transform mulitple images from other data sources
+## Transform mulitple images
-The real power of using paired shortcodes is the ability to use data from [global data files](https://www.11ty.dev/docs/data-global/) or [front matter](https://www.11ty.dev/docs/data-frontmatter/) as arguments.
+The real power of using paired shortcodes is the ability to use data from [global data files](https://www.11ty.dev/docs/data-global/) or [front matter](https://www.11ty.dev/docs/data-frontmatter/) to transform multiple images at once.

 If you have global JSON data `data.json` which is an array of objects like this,